mdanishharoon/FileExplorer/README.md

 # FileManager

 FileManager is a Java-based desktop application that provides an intuitive interface for managing files and directories.
 It allows users to navigate their filesystem effortlessly while performing various file operations.
+This was developed in a couple of hours for my SDA homework task and therefore will be revised when I have the time :)

 ## Features